Sprinklr Data Analysis: How We Celebrated International Women’s Day on X, formerly Twitter

 Yoli Chisholm, Sprinklr’s VP of Marketing based in NYC, provides advice for women who want to excel in the workplace.
-You can also check out Yoli’s thoughts in Twitter’s International Women’s Day video here.
+You can also check out Yoli’s thoughts in X, formerly Twitter’s International Women’s Day video here.

 Diane K. Adams, Sprinklr’s Chief Culture and Talent Officer based in NYC, explains what International Women’s Day means to us at Sprinklr.

 Miki Yamamoto, Sprinklr’s Director of Culture and Talent based in Japan, provides her definition of equality.

 Grace Brinkley, a Sprinklr UX Researcher based in Portland, shares advice for how women can succeed in the workplace.

 Marina dos Anjos, a Sprinklr marketing manager based in Brazil, shares advice and her thoughts on gender equality.